gbouras13/hybracter/README.md

 * You can change the `--medakaModel` (all available options are listed in `hybracter long -h`)
 * You can change the `--flyeModel` (all available options are listed in `hybracter long -h`)
 * You can turn off Medaka polishing using `--no_medaka`
+* You can force `hybracter` to pick the last polishing round (not the best according to pyrodigal mean CDS length) with `--logic last`. `hybracter` defaults to picking the best i.e. `--logic best`.

 #### `hybracter long-single`